nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 12. Finally, a `CommandResult` object is created and returned to `LogicManager`.
 13. This `CommandResult` object will be returned at the end by `LogicManager`.

-The following activity diagram summarizes what happens when a user executes a `reminder` command:
+The following Activity Diagram summarizes what happens when a user executes a `reminder` command:

 <br>